-These are available to Undergraduate and Postgraduate students and are open until March 10th for applications.
+These are available to Undergraduate and Postgraduate students and are expected to open in December for applications.
 You can see whether you are eligible for one of these here when the 2024 details are published.

 Girton College Travel Awards

 College Travel grants are allocated following an annual competition which provides around 35 - 40 Travel Awards each year to undergraduate students.
 These are for travel in the Long Vacation and range from £200 - £550.
 The proposed travel does not have to be directly related to academic study.

-Applications should be completed online by the closing date 28 April 2023, and must be accompanied by a completed Risk Assessment Form together with a description of the proposed travel.
+Applications should be completed online by the closing date in April 2024, and must be accompanied by a completed Risk Assessment Form together with a description of the proposed travel.
 Here are the UK Risk Assessment and Overseas Risk Assessment forms.

 All the information about Travel Awards can be found on Moodle.

 *If you have any questions about the Travel Awards or were unable to attend the Risk Assessment evening, please contact the Financial Welfare Office (firstname.lastname@example.org).